trozware/ZonePet/ReadMe.txt

     or you lose your pet due to flying.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

+- v 1.4.0:
+  - Better selection if you only have a few pets from the zone.
-v 1.3.2:
+  - Improved handling of slash commands. v 1.3.2:
   - If you dismiss your pet using **ZonePet**, you will not get a new one until you left-click in the minimap button or use '/zp new'.
   - Tooltip should not appear anywhere except from the **ZonePet** minimap button.